Specialised Pelvic & Sexual Health Therapy

 • Private Clients

 * I am currently in the process to become a mental health Medicare certified practitioner.
+Upon approval, mental healthcare plans can be used to access my services.

 What does that look like in practice?